Table of Contents

 A monthly budget is nothing more than a plan for how you want to spend your money for the month.
 When you have a plan and a goal, you can train your brain to forgo things that are not important and save for things that really matter to you.

 Which kind of monthly budget to set up depends on your personal preferences and needs.
-Some people love apps which automate the process and can show you how your money and spending break down.
+Some people love apps that automate the process and can show you how your money and spending break down.
 Others prefer using a spreadsheet or journal.
-Some find systems like the envelope method or 50/30/20 rule helpful.
-Do a bit of online research; you may spend more wisely once you find a system that suits you.
+Some find systems such as the envelope method or the 50/30/20 rule helpful.
+Do a bit of online research.
+You may spend more wisely once you find a system that suits you.

 6. Figuring Out What Habits Eat Up Your Budget

 After you’ve tracked your expenses, it might be shocking to see where your money is going.
 You might have a few habits, such as shopping too often or splurging on gourmet dining, that take up more of your budget than you would like.
-Or you might have signed up for a number of streaming services when you only really watch a couple of them.
+Or you might have signed up for several streaming services when you only really use a couple.

 By identifying what is burning through your money, you can then take steps to spend more wisely.
 Changing up a few of these habits can help you stretch your budget, save more, and spend your money wisely.